Thinking about a new website for your church, ministry or business?

 5 Factors to Consider When Choosing a Website Platform

-1) Software vs Content Management System vs Website Builder
+1. Software vs Content Management System vs Website Builder

-Website Software: This category involves the use of dedicated software installed on a developer’s desktop computer, like Dreamweaver.
+Website Software: This category involves the use of software installed on a developer’s desktop computer, like Dreamweaver.
 Within this software, one can customize the website’s design, functionality, and content.
 Then, the website is exported to a web hosting account, making it accessible on the internet.

 Pros: